varshavigasini-sivakumar-24653/copilot-demo/workshop.md

 2. Enter this prompt:

    ```
    Plan adding a CSV export feature for expenses.
+If any doubts, confirm with me.
    - Add a new backend endpoint GET /api/expenses/export that returns expenses as CSV text
    - Add an "Export CSV" button on the ExpenseList page that downloads the file
    - Use only plain Java string formatting for CSV generation (no libraries)